gentritbiba/gentritbiba/README.md

 - Integrated many different APIs and made them work together with the web application
 - Designed and integrated algorithms that use real word data to classify changes
 - Integrated I/O hardware with web applications
+- Used WebRTC to stream audio and video and transform it to visual art.
 - Designed and developed CMS to classify and modify content
 - Designed and developed API to fetch and provide data
 - Designed and developed WebGL solutions to visualize music from audio streams